makersacademy/rps-challenge/README.md

 - Paper beats Rock

 ##Comment
 The game against the computer works fine.
-After three rounds the game is over.
+Playable at https://rps-challenge.herokuapp.com/ After three rounds the game is over.
 I implemented a score count.
 And if player and computer chose the same weapon, the player is asked to choose again.
 I like the way I found to let the game decide who has won a round.

 TODO: